Two of the biggest names when it comes to building websites are Bigcommerce and Wix, but which one is better for building an ecommerce website?

 Bigcommerce really shines when it comes to managing your inventory as they have one of the best bulk editors on the market.
 The spreadsheet format allows you to quickly and easily update things such as the product title, SKU code, price, stock levels and whether the product is visible or not.

-You can also manage your products individually by clicking on them and it takes you back into the add new product page.
+You can also manage your products individually by clicking on them and it takes you back to the add new product page.

 The add new product page is a much simpler affair on Wix and while it does make it easier to add a new product, it does lack a lot of the options compared to Bigcommerce.